apache/spark/docs/sql-migration-guide.md

   - In Spark 3.1, the `schema_of_json` and `schema_of_csv` functions return the schema in the SQL format in which field names are quoted.
 In Spark 3.0, the function returns a catalog string without field quoting and in lower case.

+  - In Spark 3.1, refreshing a table will trigger an uncache operation for all other caches that reference the table, even if the table itself is not cached.
+In Spark 3.0 the operation will only be triggered if the table itself is cached.

 ## Upgrading from Spark SQL 3.0 to 3.0.1

 - In Spark 3.0, JSON datasource and JSON function `schema_of_json` infer TimestampType from string values if they match to the pattern defined by the JSON option `timestampFormat`.
 Since version 3.0.1, the timestamp type inference is disabled by default.
 Set the JSON option `inferTimestamp` to `true` to enable such type inference.